mhbeals/mhwood.github.io/introduction/contributions.md

 **All updates should be written in markdown, following [GitHub's guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).**

 ## Simple Edits
+To make changes, please go to our [GitHub](https://github.com/AtlasOfDigitisedNewspapers/AtlasOfDigitisedNewspapers.github.io) and submit a pull request.
 [Database histories](https://www.digitisednewspapers.net/histories/) can be found in the 'histories' folder.
 [Metadata maps](https://www.digitisednewspapers.net/maps/) can be found in the 'maps' folder.
 [Glossary entries](https://www.digitisednewspapers.net/glossary/) can be found in the 'glossary' folder.
 All other pages (including the bibliography, timeline, resources and all the information under About) can be found in the 'introduction' folder.

 ### I found a typo!
 Thank you for spotting it!
 Please find the relevant page on our [GitHub](https://github.com/AtlasOfDigitisedNewspapers/AtlasOfDigitisedNewspapers.github.io) (in the folders as indicated above) and fix it directly, indicating in the commit what the change is, and submit a pull request.
 We will review and approve corrections.